stakita/openmaps_tiler/README.md

 The general process for generating the chase video is as follows:

-1. **Pre calculations:** calculate viewport span values based on output video dimensions and zoom factor
+1. **Setup:** calculate viewport span values based on output video dimensions and zoom factor, load GPX data

 2. **Download tiles:** download all tiles relevant for rendering all chase frames for the track